 1. Increased competition

-When we talk about competition, we are not talking about an increase in the number of competitors.
+When we talk about competition, we are not talking only about an increase in the number of competitors.
 Of course, this is also possible, but this is not the main issue.

 The thing is, businesses that are operating fully or partially on the Internet have an easy access to new markets.
 This means that if a physical business can only operate locally, a digital one can access hundreds of new markets.